Nomadiclorr/Python-Week-1/README.md

 # Content retrieval
 ## Daily inspirational quotes
+To implement the "get_random_quote" function, the source of random quotes needs to be determined.
+You can curate a personal list of quotes and store them and their authors can be done using different file formats like CSV, JSON, or XML.
+The CSV format is chosen for simplicity, with each line containing the author and quote separated by a vertical pipe symbol.
+The file loading code is wrapped in a try-except block to handle potential exceptions.
+The CSV file is opened, and a list of dictionaries is created using list comprehension, where each dictionary represents an author and their quote.
+The CSV reader is instructed to use the vertical pipe symbol as the delimiter.
+The random module's "choice" function is used to select a random quote from the list, which is then returned as a dictionary object.

 ## Weather Forecasting with OpenWeatherMap
+Since the weather forecast data needs to be current, we can't store it in a local CSV file like we did for the quotes.
+We will need to fetch the weather information from the internet.
+We can use Python web-scraping library to extract forecast information from a website like weather.com or search the Python Package Index for a Python library that can retrieve weather data from an online source.
+Alternatively, we can find an online source of weather information that provides an API we can directly call from our program.
+In this case, we will use openweathermap.org as our online source.
+OpenWeatherMap offers various callable APIs for accessing current and forecast weather information.
+To use the service, you must register with OpenWeatherMap and obtain an API key.

 ## Trending social media content(Twitter)
+Twitter offers an API for developers to access this information.
+You can register a Twitter account, request API access, and obtain an API key or search a python library that could handle it.
+Tweepy is a popular, regularly updated, Python library and possesses the required capabilities.
+Its documentation revealed an API method called "trends_place," which retrieves current trends based on a location's unique identifier called WOEID (Where On Earth Identifier).
+To start using Tweepy, install it on your computer using the command "pip install tweepy."
+Then, in your code, import the Tweepy module and define a function called "get_twitter_trends" with an optional parameter for the WOEID value.

 ## Importing articles
+Wikipedia offers a REST API that allows access to their content.
+There are options available to obtain a random page title, the full page HTML, or a summary of key points.

+# Digest email
+## Writing and Formatting Email Messages
+There are multiple ways to format an email, including plaintext or HTML.
+Python's MIMEMultipart class allows us to include both formats in a single email message.

+## Sending an email
+Python has a convenient library called 'email' in its standard package, which helps manage email messages.